The Joys and Laments of Viewing Under Darker Skies

 I spent last week in North-Western Massachusetts, a relatively rural area that shows as dark-yellow on the light pollution charts, which is to say it is considerably darker than my red zone suburban backyard.
 I was understandably eager to observe under such conditions and so came the decision as to which telescope to bring along.

-The AWB OneSky was an obvious choice but for whatever reasons (maybe just for the sake of variety) I decided to bring an 80mm refactor.
+The AWB OneSky was a clear option but for whatever reasons (maybe just for the sake of variety) I decided to bring an 80mm refactor.
 While the 5″ aperture of the AWB would’ve been appreciated, under decent skies an 80mm can be a satisfying scope, and, being equipped with a 2″ focuser, the 80mm is capable of some breathtakingly wide fields of view.

 It turned out that over the course of the week there was only one really clear night for observing but it certainly made bringing the scope worthwhile.